Connect Snowflake Cortex to Prometheux

 ACCOUNTADMINrole - Prometheux credentials (username, organization, API token)

-- Cortex Agents with MCP Connectors enabled on your account
+- MCP Connectors enabled on your account (supports Cortex Code and Cortex Agents)

 - Cross-region inference enabled (required if no models are available in your region)